osism/release/notes/3.0.0/NOTES.md

   more production-oriented
 * Nexus OSS (https://github.com/sonatype/nexus-public) is available as a service
 * tang (https://github.com/latchset/tang) is available as a service
+* A virtual BMC for controlling virtual machines using IPMI commands on the testbed is now usable

 ## Removals